Andyourao/revq-project/README.md

 # Nerfies

 This is the repository that contains source code for the ReVQ project, which is a novel approach to vector quantization (VQ) that enhances the performance of VQ-VAEs.
-The project is based on the paper "ReVQ: Rectifier Vector Quantization for Efficient VQ-VAE" by Qihang Rao, WenZhao Zheng, Jie Zhou, and others.
+The project is based on the paper "ReVQ: Rectifier Vector Quantization for Efficient VQ-VAE" by Qihang Rao, WenZhao Zheng, JiWen Lu and Jie Zhou.

 citation:
 ```